hapax/hapax.github.io/research.md

 At the moment, I'm interested in two related questions:
 1. What can AdS/CFT tell us about black holes and physics behind the horizon?
-2. What happens if we add boundaries to the quantum mechanical system?
+2. What happens if we add boundaries to the quantum mechanical (CFT) system?

 The first question is obviously interesting because black holes are cool and super weird.